Innovations for COVID-19 and Beyond: How Healthcare Workers Have Revolutionized the Healthcare Industry During a Pandemic.

 While much of the world shut down to prevent the spread of COVID-19, that was never an option for hospitals and clinics.
 People still need access to their healthcare providers.
 However, carrying on with business, as usual, wasn’t an option either.

 In addition to potential COVID-19 patients, clinicians and other healthcare providers utilized telehealth appointments for patients with all types of conditions and needs.
-For many patients, these virtual visits were preferable to having to meet with the doctor in-person which, for some, requires making arrangements for transportation and childcare.
-Looking beyond the pandemic, telehealth appointments may provide better access to healthcare for patients due to its overall convenience.
+For many patients, these virtual visits were preferable to having to meet with the doctor in person, which, for some, requires making arrangements for transportation and childcare.
+Looking beyond the pandemic, telehealth appointments may provide better access to healthcare for patients due to their overall convenience.

-From the early days of the pandemic, testing has been an issue in the United States and one of the areas where healthcare providers were forced to pivot.
+From the early days of the pandemic, testing has been an issue in the United States and one area where healthcare providers were forced to pivot.
 Many hospitals were forced to prioritize testing for their most serious cases.
-Where other countries were able to test large percentages of their population, American healthcare workers had to focus their efforts on patients with serious respiratory symptoms.
+Other countries were able to test large percentages of their population.
+American healthcare workers had to focus their efforts on patients with serious respiratory symptoms.

 In most parts of the U.S., testing of asymptomatic carriers was nonexistent.
 Circumstances forced the prioritization of individuals who fell into high-risk categories due to their age or underlying health conditions.
 Only testing a small fraction of the population was a far cry from the widespread testing in countries like South Korea, which reported relatively low death rates from COVID-19.

-Not only was limited testing an issue, but the tests available through the Centers for Disease Control and Prevention required that patients wait three to five days to get a diagnosis.
-According to PBS NewsHour contributor Isabella Isaacs-Thomas, healthcare providers at the University of Washington weren’t satisfied with the turnaround time, so researchers there developed their own test.
+Not only was limited testing an issue but the tests available through the Centers for Disease Control and Prevention required that patients wait three to five days to get a diagnosis.
+According to PBS NewsHour contributor Isabella Isaacs-Thomas, healthcare providers at the University of Washington weren’t satisfied with the turnaround time, so researchers developed their own tests.
 The new test provided results within 10 to 12 hours and allowed the center to conduct more tests.